Online Learning Consortium Quality Scorecard

 - [SS#13] Efforts are made to engage students with the program and institution in order to minimize feelings of isolation and alienation.

 - [SS#14] The institution provides guidance/tutorials for students in the use of all forms of technologies used for course delivery.

 - [SS#15] Tutoring is available as a learning resource.

 - [SS#16] Students are provided clear information for enlisting help from the institution.

 EVALUATION AND ASSESSMENT

-- (60) The program is assessed through an evaluation process that applies specific established standards.
+- [EA#1] The program is assessed through an evaluation process that applies specific established standards.

-- (61) A variety of data (academic and administrative information) are used to regularly and frequently evaluate program effectiveness and to guide changes toward continual improvement.
+- [EA#2] A variety of data (academic and administrative information) are used to regularly and frequently evaluate program effectiveness and to guide changes toward continual improvement.

-- (62) Intended learning outcomes at the course and program level are reviewed regularly to ensure clarity, utility, and appropriateness.
+- [EA#3] Intended learning outcomes at the course and program level are reviewed regularly to ensure alignment, clarity, utility, appropriateness, and effectiveness.

-- (63) A process is in place for the assessment of support services for faculty and students.
+- [EA#4] A process is in place and followed for the assessment of support services for faculty and students.

-- (66) Program demonstrates compliance and review of accesibility standards (Section 508, etc.)
+- [EA#7] Program demonstrates compliance and review of accessibility standards (Section 508, etc.).

-- (67) Course evaluations are examined in relation to faculty performance evaluations.
+- [EA#8] Course evaluations collect feedback on the effectiveness of instruction in relation to faculty performance evaluations.

-- (70) Course evaluations collect student feedback on quality of content and effectiveness of instruction.
+- [EA#11] Course evaluations collect student feedback on quality of online course materials.